eng25am0073-prog/java-assigment1/README.md

- else.or else we have to done with in tune # java-assigment1 wtf us this manwill it work to be
+ done with in tune # java-assigment1
+wtf us this manwill it work to be